-In order to receive accommodations, students must submit a formal request for accommodations to Disability Resources (DR).
-Students who have not requested accommodations from DR in the past should submit the Public Accommodation Request Form and upload documentation of disability with this form.
+Students must submit a formal request for accommodations to Disability Resources (DR).
+Students who have not requested accommodations from DR in the past should submit the New Student Intake Form and upload documentation of disability with this form.

 If you do not have access to your documentation at the time that you submit the form we can also accept documentation through mail, email or fax.
 If you choose to submit documentation through one of these alternate means please keep in mind that your request will not be considered complete until we receive both your form submission and documentation.
 If you have questions about the type of information we look for in documentation please see Documentation Guidelines.